oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 | 2c| Enforce allowed SQL and access patterns with SQL Firewall, mitigating the risk of SQL Injection attacks | 10 minutes |
 | 3 | Reset the SQL Firewall Labs Environment | <5 minutes |

+## Task 1: Use SQL Firewal with Data Safe

+...Text Angeline...

-## Task 1: Register an on-premise Oracle Database on Data Safe
+## Task 1a: Register an on-premise Oracle Database on Data Safe

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe